weskc0/0123.github.io/SECURITY.md

 Use this section to tell people about which versions of your project are currently being supported with security updates.

+What versions does nate-games currently require accepting the cookie consent, privacy policy, and Terms of Service?
 | Version | Supported          |
 | ------- | ------------------ |
 | 1.52 or higher   | :white_check_mark: |